Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Taking advantage of the various loyalty plans and all the free upgrades to suites and so on.
 I explain how to do that in my Lifestyle Mastery course but that’s not the point of this podcast.
 But that’s what is the context, I suppose the background of what got me thinking about the hotel, you as a hotel, when it comes to dating, mating, relationships.

 So a lot of guys, because I work with a lot of guys mostly, 90% of my clients and students are guys, but this applies just as equally well to women.
-But I’ll keep it for guys because that’s the one I know best.
+But I’ll keep referring to guys because that’s the one I know best.
 So most guys think of dating and mating in terms of marketing, like in terms of the sales and marketing and advertising campaigns for the product.

 So if they’re the product, which they are, then they’re focusing mostly on the marketing and sales versus the actual product.
 And if you think about in terms of a hotel, they’re like the really glossy marketing and advertising campaign versus the actual hotel product.